Introducing new partners to your ex-partner after divorce or separation

 There’s plenty more to say, but remember that the language you use is everything.
 Be clear.
 Be sure.
 Don’t be apologetic.
 And most of all make sure that you have your kids in mind.

-If you need more advice, don't hesitate in seeking support from a co-parenting expert.
+If you need more advice, don't hesitate to seek support from a co-parenting expert.

 Co-parenting advice